Paleocene: Insects and arachnids

-There is a gap in the ant fossil record from 78 to 55 mya, except for the aneuretine Napakimyrma paskapooensis from the 62–56 million year old Canadian Paskapoo Formation.
+There is a gap in the ant fossil record from 78 to 55 Ma, except for the aneuretine Napakimyrma paskapooensis from the 62–56 Ma Canadian Paskapoo Formation.
 Given high abundance in the Eocene, two of the modern dominant ant subfamilies—Ponerinae and Myrmicinae—likely originated and greatly diversified in the Paleocene, acting as major hunters of arthropods, and probably competed with each other for food and nesting grounds in the dense angiosperm leaf litter.
 Myrmicines expanded their diets to seeds and formed trophobiotic symbiotic relationships with aphids, mealybugs, treehoppers, and other honeydew secreting insects which were also successful in angiosperm forests, allowing them to invade other biomes, such as the canopy or temperate environments, and achieve a worldwide distribution by the middle Eocene.

 About 80% of the butterfly and moth (lepidopteran) fossil record occurs in the early Paleogene, specifically the late Paleocene and the middle-to-late Eocene.
 Most Paleocene lepidopteran compression fossils come from the Danish Fur Formation.
 Though there is low family-level diversity in the Paleocene compared to later epochs, this may be due to a largely incomplete fossil record.
 The evolution of bats had a profound effect on lepidopterans, which feature several anti-predator adaptations such as echolocation jamming and the ability to detect bat signals.

 Bees were likely heavily impacted by the K–Pg extinction event and a die-off of flowering plants, though the bee fossil record is very limited.
-The oldest kleptoparasitic bee, Paleoepeolus, is known from the Paleocene 60 mya.
+The oldest kleptoparasitic bee, Paleoepeolus, is known from the Paleocene 60 Ma.

 Though the Eocene features, by far, the highest proportion of known fossil spider species, the Paleocene spider assemblage is quite low.
 Some spider groups began to diversify around the PETM, such as jumping spiders, and possibly coelotine spiders (members of the funnel weaver family).